Spycemyster/spycemyster-website-backup/projects/spycelibrary.md

 A source of light that registers with the light engine
 ### Constructor
 -   LightSource(float intensity, float radius, float xOffset, float yOffset)

+# Sound Engine

+## SoundManager
+-   void PlaySound(Sound, float)
+    -   Plays the sound at the given volume
+-   void PlaySound(Sound, float, Vector2 position)
+    -   Plays the sound at the given volume and position

 # User Interface
 This will be a simple implementation of a user interface system.
 Various components can be drawn onto a